krakintgithub/main/roadmap/Readme.md

 - Light Paper Token writeup - done
 - Code and deploy the webpage.
 - Add 10KRK to a miner, as a bounty to show how the miner works.
+- Register Krakin't as the sole proprietorship in Canada, Ontario